alexeyneu/base58_2048/howto.md

 for `bc1q` address you can import stuff from `compressor`.
 Even if you'd used uncompressed wif in `decompressor`
 `P2WPKH`

 leading zeroes concept is kept despite that the tool can't be applied to private keys with zero bytes at start , it will deny to work in this case so you'll not see phrase at all.
-Yet new tool can be done from original base58 by just replace of byte range [0..255] to [0..2047] there if soomeone will lose access to this one.
+Yet new tool can be done from original base58 by just replace of byte range [0..255] with [0..2047] there if soomeone will lose access to this one.